 - Get the bugs out– to identify and fix the problem in a machine or system.

-I’m sorry for the inconveniences, we just got the bugs out and now your connection should work perfectly.
+I’m sorry for the inconvenience, we just got the bugs out and now your connection should work perfectly.

 - Ring a bell– to remember something or someone.
 Usually said when something sounds familiar to you.